infinum/design-handbook/Design process/Discovery/Usability testing.md

 <br>Ping HR for this.
 We use [Hello sign](https://www.hellosign.com/) for remote documents signing.
 You'll need to send HR the list of participant's email addresses and versions of NDA and Consent that participants need to sign.
 Colleagues from HR will ping you as participants start signing the documents.

 <br>10. **Prep participants** for testing.
-Send them the 🗝 [prep email](https://docs.google.com/document/d/1tJWRe_ynST6CYKGrWsqAEq9m1Hobp6sBsf1titqIo0I/edit?usp=sharing) so that they know what to expect and have up to date browser needed for Maze to run smoothly.
+Send them the 🗝 [prep email](https://docs.google.com/document/d/1tJWRe_ynST6CYKGrWsqAEq9m1Hobp6sBsf1titqIo0I/edit?usp=sharing) so that they know what to expect and have an up to date browser needed for Maze to run smoothly.

 <br>11. **Reserve timeslots** at Infinum's Zoom account.
 Send your PM the testing schedule and ask them to reserve these timeslots for you.
 Zoom usually has the most stable video connection, and it lets you record the call online.
 Recording online is better because your Mac will quickly start dragging if you record it locally.